 We finally reached the Infinity Resort Hotel in Kaziranga, checked in, and freshened up.
 Since we had already booked a jeep safari online, we waited for the guide to pick us up from the hotel.
-Within half an hour, our journey to one of the world’s most amazing jungles was under way.
+Within half an hour, our journey to one of the world’s most amazing jungles was underway.
 We were excited!

 The Kaziranga National Park Zones

 The mighty river Brahmaputra flows through the park and the mountain range of Karbi Anglong adorns its backdrop.
-The park is divided into four zones- Mihimukh in central range at Kohora, Bagori in western range at Bagori, Agoratoli in eastern range at Agoratoli, and Ghorakati in Budhapahar at Ghorakati.
+The park is divided into four zones- Mihimukh in the central range at Kohora, Bagori in the western range at Bagori, Agoratoli in the eastern range at Agoratoli, and Ghorakati in Budhapahar at Ghorakati.

 Each of these four zones are home to varied species of flora and fauna and each is worth a visit in its own right.
-Since we had limited time, we visited Agoratoli, and Bagori.
+Since we had limited time, we visited Agoratoli and Bagori.

 Jeep Safari to Agoratoli

 Our guide picked us up at around 1 pm and within 20 minutes we approached the Agoratoli range.
-Before we entered the jungle, we noted the abundance of Assam-style houses, where green-colored jeeps were common.
+Before we entered the jungle, we noted the abundance of Assam-style houses, where green-coloured jeeps were common.
 In almost every house we came across this mode of transport parked outside, which showed that the national park is their source of livelihood.
 At least one member of every family works as a guide here.